espocrm/documentation/docs/development/metadata/app-entity-manager-params.md

                 "tooltip": true
             }
         }
+    },
+    "@Event": {
+        "someParam": {
+            "location": "clientDefs",
+            "fieldDefs": {
+                "type": "varchar",
+                "tooltip": true
             }
         }
+    }
+}

 ```

-*Global* parameters are available for all entity types.
+*Global* parameters are available for all entity types. *@Event* defines template specific parameters.

 Field labels and tooltips should be defined in language data in the *EntityManager* scope.

 ## location